Credible takeaways

 “I've learned that passion often grows with proficiency,” she says.
 “Even if you're certain health care isn't for you, it's useful to know it's one of the fastest-growing fields, according to the Bureau of Labor Statistics.”

 Degree holders' salaries grow fastest during the first five years out of college, increasing by 7% to 9% annually, according to the Urban Institute.
-Salary growth slows after year 5 but continues to climb from 2% to 8% annually.
+Salary growth slows after year five but continues to climb from 2% to 8% annually.

 In researching college majors, be realistic about starting salaries as you explore potential salary growth.
 Overestimating entry-level earnings is common, Marker-Robbins says.
 Look at the lowest 10% range when using a resource like the Occupational Outlook Handbook, she notes.
 But don't skip exploring salary growth to measure the long-term economic value of a major.